sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | grmn | `for file in $(git status | grep "new file" | sed "s/#\tnew file://"); do git rm --cached $file; done` | Remove all new files. |
 | grmx | `git ls-files -z -d | xargs -0 git rm --` | Remove for all deleted files, including those with space/quote/unprintable characters in their filename/path. |

-## Aliases to show what revision and author last modified each line of a file
+## Show what revision and author last modified each line of a file

 | Alias | Command | Description |
 | ----- | ----- | ----- |